jasonkeene/wat/content/posts/uprobes-and-bpf.md

 ```

 Inside this string will be all the C source code, simple enough.
 Let's start
-by using one of the BCC macros that will allow us to communicate from the BCC
+by adding one of the BCC macros that will allow us to communicate from the BCC
-program user space:
+program to the Go program:

 ```c
 BPF_ARRAY(count, u64, 1);
 ```

 I chose `BPF_ARRAY` for this example but there are many options.
 The important
-thing about this macro is that it will give us a symbol `count` that will
+thing about this macro is that it will give us a variable `count` that will
 allow us to share values of type `u64` (`uint64` in Go).

 ```c